 Jordan's end-of-life tires have always had value.
 CIRKUL is the infrastructure that recovers it — producing rubber granules, rubber powder, and recovered steel for construction, industrial, and export markets.

 CIRKUL is a mechanical tire recycling facility within the Aqaba Special Economic Zone — built to convert that feedstock into certified industrial outputs at consistent quality.
 Each tonne processed is a tonne recovered — returned to the industrial loop at full material value rather than lost to landfill or incineration.
-GAFTA free trade access and direct proximity to the Port of Aqaba position CIRKUL to supply domestic and regional markets at competitive landed cost.

 Jordan's end-of-life tire stream grows with every vehicle on the road.
 The rubber and steel those tires contain are established industrial materials — in active demand across manufacturing and infrastructure.
 But demand today comes with a standard: consistent gradation, verified quality, environmental provenance.
 Sustainability frameworks, green procurement requirements, and circular economy mandates are reshaping what qualifies as an acceptable industrial input.
 Meeting that standard requires purpose-built infrastructure.